ignRelend/SurvivalGames/readme.md

 # SurvivalGames
 ## Todo List:
+- Winning logic
+- Other checks relating to the game
-- Everything
+- Touch ups

 ## Features:
-- Still working on the base game
+- Commands to add chests and spawnpoints
+- Config to change items in chests
+- 100% customizable messages

 ## Known Bugs:
 - Still working on the base game